nanocosmos/documentation-net/docs/cloud-frontend-v3/Dashboard_Thumbnail.md

 sidebar_label: Thumbnails
 ---

 Thumbnails are small-sized preview images used to give viewers a quick snapshot of the content they represent.
-They help users easily identify and select videos, images, or files without having to open or play them first.
+They open up new use-cases including and not limited to, e.g snapshots of content of interest or poster images for streams.
 By providing a visual summary, thumbnails enhance user experience and navigation efficiency.

 :::info Before starting
 To begin, please sign in using your nanoStream Cloud/Bintu account credentials. <br/>